Arkansas Scholarship Lottery launches Razorback-themed scratch-off ticket

 FAYETTEVILLE, Ark.
-(KNWA) — The Arkansas Scholarship Lottery announced the launch of a new Razorback-themed lottery ticket.
+(KFTA) — The Arkansas Scholarship Lottery announced the launch of a new Razorback-themed lottery ticket.

 The ticket is the first of its kind in Arkansas.